dutchwebworks/goudaaikikai/README.md

-# Old Gouda Aikikai web site
+# Gouda Aikikai

-*By Dennis Burger, Oktober 2023*
+*By Dennis Burger, 2023*

+Converted this very old PHP web site (2009) to Astro.

+Slowly making it modern again.